-Venezuela opposition says talks off until government fulfills agreements
+Vatican seeks to revive faltering Venezuela talks

 The situation in oil-rich Venezuela has worsened in recent months, with a recession leaving millions unable to find or afford food amid shortages and spiraling inflation.

-The opposition blames Maduro, who has an approval rating of 20 percent, and has been vying to remove him via a recall referendum.
+The opposition blames Maduro, who has an approval rating of around 20 percent, and has been vying to remove him via a recall referendum.
 The former bus driver and union leader has said the opposition is seeking a coup against him and has vowed to finish his term.

-(Reporting by Corina Pons; Writing by Alexandra Ulmer; Editing by Richard Chang)
+Reporting by Corina Pons; Writing by Alexandra Ulmer; Editing by Richard Chang and Lisa Shumaker